In software engineering, complexity is often seen as a sign of competence.

 A mastered system is one where:

-• you know why the CPU is saturated;
+- you know why the processor is saturated;

-• you know why you need an additional network card;
+- you know why to add a network card;

-This is the opposite of what I see in many companies.
-Starting with cloud provider dashboards: meant to represent the state of the art, they are themselves frustratingly slow.
+Does that seem obvious?
+Yet I see the opposite in many companies.
+Starting with cloud provider interfaces.
+They’re supposed to represent the state of the art, yet they are frustratingly slow.

-When the tools selling you performance are not themselves performant, that should be a signal.
+When the providers selling you performance are not themselves performant, that should trigger a signal in our minds.

 The paradox of professionalism

 I experienced this firsthand.
 My Unix architecture, my static files, my lightweight micro-services: all of it was perceived as tinkering.
-While other event organizers struggled with their servers and CTFd, my system ran without a hitch.
+While other event organizers struggled with their servers and the CTFd software, my system ran like clockwork.

-Yet to the executive team, if some “engineer’s tinkering” works for 10 years, it must not have been that complicated.
+Yet from the outside, “engineer’s tinkering” that works for 10 years can’t have been that complicated!

-On the other hand, a stack with Kubernetes, Kafka, and a service mesh will immediately be seen as “a real architecture.”
-Even if no one on the team truly understands it.
+On the other hand, something built on Kubernetes, Kafka, and a service mesh will immediately be seen as “a real architecture.”
+Even if those who truly understand it are rare.

 A simple system looks amateur.
 A complex system looks professional.

-This phenomenon has several roots.
+In my opinion, this phenomenon has several roots.
+I’ve identified several, and there may be more.
 There is mimicry: copying Netflix and Google architectures without considering their constraints.
 It’s the equivalent of building a three-Michelin-star restaurant kitchen to cook pasta.

 There is fear of blame: if the system breaks and you’re using “industry standards,” no one will be pointed at.